acp-lab/acplab-web/content/_index.md

 ---
-# Leave the homepage title empty to use the site title
-title:
+title: ACP Lab
-date: 2022-10-24
 type: landing

 sections:
   - block: slider
     content:
       slides:
-        - title: HPA-MPC
+        - title: 👋 Welcome to the group
-          content: HPA-MPC has been accepted to RA-L!
+          content: Take a look at what we're working on...
           align: center
           background:
             image:
+              # Specify an image from `assets/media/`
+              # or delete the image section to remove it
-              filename: human_robot_interaction_2.jpg
+              filename: coders.jpg
               filters:
                 brightness: 0.7
             position: right
             color: '#666'
-        - title:
+        - title: Lunch & Learn ☕️
-          content: Our work on human-multi-aerial-robot physical interaction has been accepted to TR-O
+          content: 'Share your knowledge with the group and explore exciting new topics together!'
           align: left
           background:
             image:
+              # Specify an image from `assets/media/`
+              # or delete the image section to remove it
-              filename: human-multi-robot-interaction.jpg
+              filename: contact.jpg
               filters:
                 brightness: 0.7
             position: center